hx2A/py5website/reference/sketch_year.rst

 Description
 ===========

-Processing communicates with the clock on your computer.
+Py5 communicates with the clock on your computer.
 The ``year()`` function returns the current year as an integer (2003, 2004, 2005, etc).

 Underlying Java method: `year <https://processing.org/reference/year_.html>`_